 Vickie began her career with the City of Denton 34 years ago while completing her Bachelor of Science from the University of North Texas.
 She also had the unique experience serving as the Parks & Recreation Director in Petersburg, Alaska, where she established that city’s first Park System Master Plan and helped create a memorial for fisherman lost at sea.

-Get to Know Your Managing Director of Public Works
+Get to Know Your Managing Director of Infrastructure & Capital Projects

 Mr. Curtis is a licensed Professional Engineer with 38 years of Civil Engineering experience.
 He holds a Bachelor’s of Science in Civil Engineering from the University of Texas at Arlington and a Master’s in Business Administration from the University of Dallas.
-He has worked with varying facets of civil engineering and at varying management levels.
-He has served the City of North Richland Hills since 1992.
+He is a member of the Institute of Transportation, Texas Water Utilities Association and American Public Works Association.

 “I am passionate about using my technical knowledge to help the residents in the city and to help NRH maintain its status as a great city to live, work and play.”

 August 28, 2020

 Get to Know Our City Attorney